FouadKazem/Fouad-s-Portfolio/README.md

     ```
     npm install
     ```
-3. After npm finish installing the required node modules, you can now run the project ether in production mode or in development mode:
+3. After npm finish installing the required node modules, you can now run the project either in production mode or in development mode:
     - Run the following command to start the website in development mode:
         ```
         npm start